Making a complaint against a member

 Complaints and disciplinary process

-Any complaints or disciplinary matters are handled by the Professional Conduct Committee ("the PCC"), the Disciplinary Tribunal and the Appeals Tribunal/Council.
+Any complaints or disciplinary matters are handled by the Professional Conduct Committee (PCC), the Disciplinary Tribunal and the Appeals Council.

 Their powers and procedures are contained in the following:

-- The By-Laws and the Professional Conduct Regulation
+• the By-Laws and the Professional Conduct Regulation (CR8); or

-- The New Zealand Institute of Chartered Accountants Act 1996 ("the NZICA Act") and NZICA Rules (applicable for complaints about New Zealand resident members).
+• The New Zealand Institute of Chartered Accountants Act 1996 (NZICA Act) and the NZICA Rules (applicable for complaints about New Zealand resident members).

 The PCC investigates complaints to decide if they should be referred to the Disciplinary Tribunal.
-It can also issue sanctions against a member and make costs and publicity decisions.
+It can also issue sanctions against a member and award costs and publish decisions.

 The PCC's initial investigation is in writing but it can also require members to appear in person to discuss the complaint.
 Complainants may also be invited.

-Hearings before the Disciplinary Tribunal and the Appeals Tribunal/Council are formal proceedings.
+Hearings before the Disciplinary Tribunal and the Appeals Council are formal proceedings.
 At the Disciplinary Tribunal the PCC is responsible for presenting the case against the member.
-Either the member or the PCC can appeal Disciplinary Tribunal decisions to the Appeals Tribunal/Council.
+Either the member or the PCC can appeal Disciplinary Tribunal decisions to the Appeals Council.
 In both forums, members are entitled to legal representation.

 The PCC also has legal representation.
 Hearings are heard in public and decisions can be published.

-When a complaint is not referred to the Disciplinary Tribunal, the member and complainant may seek a review by the Reviewer of Complaints.
-The Reviewer will look at the process followed by the PCC and assess its decision based on the information it had at the time.
-The Reviewer will report its findings to the parties.
+If a complaint is finalised without a referral to the Disciplinary Tribunal, the member and complainant may seek a review of the PCC’s decision by the Reviewer of Complaints.
+The Reviewer of Complaints will look at the process followed by the PCC and assess its decision based on the information it had at the time.
+The Reviewer of Complaints will report its findings to the parties.
 It may tell the PCC to reconsider its decision or make recommendations.
-The Reviewers are lawyers who are independent of the disciplinary bodies and CA ANZ.
+The Reviewers of Complaints are lawyers who are independent of the disciplinary bodies and Chartered Accountants ANZ.

 All disciplinary bodies must observe the rules of natural justice and procedural fairness ensuring that fair procedure is followed.